dominiksalvet/gitpack/GUIDE.md

 ## General

-GitPack works with the master branch of Git projects.
-It uses either latest tag or latest commit as the default commit.
+In default, GitPack works with the master branch using its either latest tag (preferred) or latest commit.

 ## Files